constellation-daq/Constellation/cxx/satellites/Katherine/README.md

 ## Building

 The Katherine satellite requires the [`libkatherine`](https://github.com/petrmanek/libkatherine) library.
-It can be installed via
+For Meson versions starting with `1.3.0` it can be bunlded automatically, otherwise it can be installed via

 ```sh
 git clone https://github.com/petrmanek/libkatherine.git